Keonta Jenkins: Professional career

 After going unselected in the 2025 NFL draft, Jenkins signed with the Buffalo Bills as an undrafted free agent.
 He was released on August 26, 2025, then re-signed to the practice squad the following day.
-He was elevated to the active roster for the team's Week 2 game against the New York Jets and made his NFL debut in the game.
+Jenkins was elevated to the active roster for the team's Week 2 game against the New York Jets and made his NFL debut in the game.
+On January 19, 2026, he signed a reserve/futures contract with Buffalo.

+On August 30, 2026, Jenkins was waived by the Bills as part of final roster cuts and re-signed to the practice squad the next day.